 Consequently, social-purpose organizations and programs that benefit stakeholders do not focus on outcome-based strategies.
 Instead, they lower standards with minimum output reporting to investors.
-In fact, the purpose of impact measurement is not a measurement at all, but it is about business or mission success.
+The purpose of impact measurement is not a measurement at all, but it is about business or mission success.

 You can make continuous product/service improvement decisions based on stakeholder feedback with impact management.
 This article examines why most organizations fail to implement comprehensive impact management and how impact data pipelines can simplify data analytics and impact management.
-To understand the reasons for failure, let's agree on a comprehensive data strategy.
+Let's agree on a comprehensive data strategy to understand the reasons for failure.

 Dashboards that only focus on limited data do not provide a meaningful approach to improving social impact.
 Second, they often end up with dashboards with outdated data.
 These dashboards have limited value as decision-making tools due to their lack of timely (daily, weekly, or monthly) updates.
 We prescribe a unique and well-tested strategy that helps organizations start small with limited resources and grow.
 So let’s look at key concepts first.